-Post the end of reporting year, the Group acquired 100% controlling interest in Ranger Energy Pty Ltd (a personally related entity of the CEO) for a cash purchase consideration of \$260,000.
-The acquisition will expand the Group's oil development interests in Surat basin, Queensland.
-No other matters or circumstances have arisen since the end of the financial year which have significantly affected or may significantly affect the operations of the company, the results of those operations, or the state of affairs of the company in future financial years, other than those referred to in note 27 above.
+No other matters or circumstances have arisen since the end of the financial year which have significantly affected or may significantly affect the operations of the company, the results of those operations, or the state of affairs of the company in future financial years.

-29. Auditors remuneration 30-Jun-23 30-Jun-22 Remuneration of the auditors of the Company for: \$ \$ - Auditing or reviewing the financial reports for year 36,000 Total 36,000 34,000
+29. Auditors remuneration 30-Jun-24 30-Jun-23 Remuneration of the auditors of the Company for: \$ \$ - Auditing or reviewing the financial reports for year 36,220 36,000 Total 36,220 36,000

-The auditor to Bounty Oil & Gas NL is William M Moyes, Suite 1301, Level 13, 115 Pitt Street, Sydney NSW 2000.
+The auditor to Bounty Oil & Gas NL is GCC Business and Assurance Pty Ltd., Suite 807, 109 Pitt Street, Sydney NSW 2000.